buy the book ribbon

 return result.strip()

-1 We invoke our management command with the path to the virtualenv python, the create_session command name, and pass in the email we want to create a session for
+1 We invoke our management command with the path to the virtualenv Python, the create_session command name, and pass in the email we want to create a session for.

-2 We dispatch to two slightly different ways of running a command inside a container, with the assumption that a host that’s on "localhost" is a local Docker container, and the others are on the staging server.
+2 We dispatch to two slightly different ways of running a command inside a container, with the assumption that a host on "localhost" is a local Docker container, and the others are on the staging server.

 3 To run a command on the local Docker container, we’re going to use docker exec, and we have a little extra hop first to get the correct container ID.

 4 To run a command on the Docker container that’s on the staging server, we still use docker exec, but we do it inside an SSH session.
-In this case we don’t need the container ID, because the container is always named "superlists'.
+In this case we don’t need the container ID, because the container is always named "superlists".

-5 Finally we use Python’s subprocess module to actually run a command.
+5 Finally, we use Python’s subprocess module to actually run a command.
 You can see a couple of different ways of running it here, which differ based on how we’re handing errors and output; the details don’t matter too much.

 Recap: Creating Sessions Locally Versus Staging

 Does that all make sense?
-Perhaps a little ascii-art diagram will help:
+Perhaps a little ASCII-art diagram will help:

 Locally: